Debt management plans - what you need to know

 A DMP may be a good option if the following apply to you:

-- you can afford the monthly repayments on your priority debts (such as mortgage, rent and council tax) and your living costs, but are struggling to keep up with your credit cards and loans
+you can afford your living costs and have a way to deal with any priority debts, but you're struggling to keep up with your credit cards and loans

 However, you need to be sure you understand the impact a DMP will have: